Embrace Risks, Execute with an Edge and Seek the Asymmetrical Upside

 It was the wrong question to ask.

 I explained to him that it doesn’t matter what I want.
-As CEO with all the context, he’s the only one who can make the decision.
-As an investor, I’m not thinking about his business 24/7 but he is.
-It’s his company and it’s his decision what he does with it (and only his decision).
-Investors should share their experiences and opinions but they shouldn’t make decisions that affect the business.
+As CEO, with all the context, he’s the only one who can make that decision.
+As an investor, I’m not thinking about his business 24/7, but he is.
+It’s his company, and it’s his decision what he does with it (and only his decision).
+Investors should share their experiences and opinions, but they shouldn’t make decisions that affect the business.

 Obviously, I’m not suggesting that there is no value to be gained from consulting with your board: Every CEO has blind spots and can benefit from another perspective.
 But in the end, what happens in the business is always the CEOs call.